BlenderDefender/Gizmodal-Ops/README.md

 # Gizmodal-Ops
-Blend Gizmo and Modal operations more seamlessly
+An add-on that seamlessly blends Gizmo and Modal operations.